zammad/zammad/.dev/agent_docs/story_planning_rules.md

 Mechanics that apply to any write-back:

 - **Edit by section.
 Never regenerate the body.** Sections with nothing to add stay byte-identical.
-- **A body edit notifies nobody.** Always pair it with a comment saying what changed and why, so the change exists in the timeline where the next reader — and the next tool — will look for it.
+- **Open questions live in the body, never in a comment.** They go under `Clarification needed`, as task items, because the body is current state: answering a question removes its item, and the answer becomes a criterion or background.
+A comment cannot do that — and comments are read downstream as settled context, so a question posted there is later taken for a decision.
+- **A body edit notifies nobody, but a comment is not automatic.** Post one when the change would surprise somebody who read the story before: a criterion changed or removed, scope narrowed or widened, a decision that reverses an earlier one.
+An addition that fills a gap needs none — the body shows it and the edit history keeps it.
+Which of the two a given change is, is a judgement for the caller; this file does not try to decide it.
 - **Never delete product's words** to make room.
 If the existing wording is wrong, propose the replacement; do not apply it silently.
 - Splitting a story is a **product act**.
 Propose the split, never execute it.